 Days 4-7: Sleep disturbances may continue as well as exhaustion.
 Cravings for Adderall may intensify.
 Recovering users may have disturbing dreams and experience irritability.
 They also may be unable to feel pleasure, a condition known as anhedonia.

-7+ days to a month: Adderall cravings as well as sleep disorders may continue.
-Symptoms of Post-Acute Withdrawal Syndrome (PAWS) can linger for three to six months.
-Users may have rebound hunger, or an increased appetite.
-This is a period when persistent withdrawal symptoms randomly appear from here for several more weeks or months, and in severe cases, years.
+Eight days to a month: Some people may feel detachment.
+Cravings for Adderall and sleep problems could continue.
+Post-Acute Withdrawal Syndrome (PAWS) symptoms may linger from three to six months.
+Some people could have rebound hunger or an increased appetite.
+This is when constant withdrawal symptoms appear randomly from now and for more weeks or months.
+Some users find these symptoms can last for years.

 What Are the Adderall Withdrawal Treatment Steps?

 When it comes to getting help with Adderall addiction as well as Adderall withdrawal, the method of treatment will often vary on a case-by-case basis.
 However, following the full continuum of care is always recommended.

 The full continuum of care refers to undergoing every level of addiction treatment in a step-down program from the highest level of care to the lowest.
 In the higher levels of care, such as medical detox and inpatient, clients will receive more direct hands-on care from medical and clinical staff.